qrtl/sfaj-custom/sale_view_adj/README.rst

 |badge1| |badge2| |badge3|

-This module shows the address of partner_shipping_id in the sales order.
+Shows the address of partner_shipping_id in the sales order.
+Move client_order_ref in the sales order under partner_id.

 **Table of contents**